-EDU 340 Teaching Math/Science in K-8th Grade (4 cr.)
+EDU 340 Teaching Math/Science in Grades K-8 (4 cr.)

-Exploration of theories, teaching strategies, resources, assessment, and the use of technology in the context of creating learning experiences for math and science for K-8th Grade.
+Exploration of theories, teaching strategies, resources, assessment, and the use of technology in the context of creating learning experiences for math and science for grades K-8.
 Will create math and science learning experiences based on problem solving, discovery-inquiry approach, developmental implications, and current programs.
 Will demonstrate an integrated approach in teaching math and science.
 Instruction methods of diverse learners and special needs students will be incorporated.
-Fifteen hours of participatory clinical experience in an elementary/K-8 classroom are required.
+Fifteen hours of participatory clinical experience in an elementary/4-6 grade classroom are required.
 Must be accepted into the Teacher Education Program.
 (Prerequisite: EDU 144, 201, 202, 230, 240, 440, SPED 220)

-EDU 350 Teaching Music/Art/Drama/ Movement in K-8th Grade (4 cr.)
+EDU 350 Teaching Movement/Music/Art/Drama in Grades K-8 (4 cr.)

 This course will assist students in understanding, planning, and implementing the integration of movement, music, art, and drama into developmentally appropriate curriculums for children in educational settings.
-Fifteen hours of participatory clinical experience in an elementary/K-8 classroom are required.
+Fifteen hours of participatory clinical experience in an elementary/K-3 classroom are required.
 (Prerequisites: EDU 144, 201, 202, 230, 240, SPED 220) Concurrent enrollment in EDU 440 required.